What is AWANA?

 - Help your child prepare for club.

-- Pray for the Awana Club, for the children and the workers.
+- Pray for the Awana Club, for the children, and for the workers.

 - The children need to be in uniform to complete their sections and receive awards, so help make sure your clubber is in the uniform that corresponds to their age group.

-- Also remind your children to use the restroom before club and leave gum, candy, and toys a home.
+- Also remind your children to use the restroom before club and leave gum, candy, and toys at home.

 How can I help offset costs?

-You can give donations for uniform, books, dues, and supplies scholarships.
+You can give donations for uniforms, books, dues, and supplies scholarships.
 Scholarships are available for children that need them to purchase uniforms and handbooks or pay dues.
 The uniform

 for Cubbies and Sparks is a vest which costs $8.65 for Cubbies and $9.95 for Sparks.
 The T&T uniform is a T-Shirt which costs about $12.50.
 We ask parents to contribute at least $20.00 per club year toward the cost of the uniforms, books, awards, Awana Store, supplies, and snacks.
 The maximum contribution for families with more than two clubbers will be $40.00 per club year.

 Note: All FBCF Awana directors, leaders, leaders-in-training, secretaries, and workers are expected to pay their weekly dues and the cost of their uniform shirts.